LoopKit/CGMBLEKit/README.md

 ![ResetTransmitter help](https://github.com/Kdisimone/images/blob/master/resetTransmitter-first.png)

-Then navigate to the `XdripG5-dev` folder that just downloaded to your computer.
+Then navigate to the `CGMBLEKit` folder that just downloaded to your computer.
 Double-click on the `CGMBLEKit.xcodeproj` file to open the project in Xcode.

 ![ResetTransmitter help](https://github.com/Kdisimone/images/blob/master/resetTransmitter-download.png)